datastax/astra-cli/README.md

     astra db cqlsh exec mydb -k my_keyspace "SELECT * FROM my_table" astra db cqlsh exec mydb -k my_keyspace -f ./my_script.cql
     ```
-  - `astra db cqlsh path` (new feature) – Prints the path to the `cqlsh` script that is used by the CLI, which may be useful for advanced use cases involving using `cqlsh` directly.
+  - `astra db cqlsh version` – Prints the version of `cqlsh` that is used by the CLI.
     ```bash
+    # v0.x
-    $(astra db cqlsh path) --version
+    astra db cqlsh --version

+    # v1.x
+    astra db cqlsh version
     ```
-  - `astra db cqlsh version` – Prints the version of `cqlsh` that is used by the CLI, replacing `astra db cqlsh --version`.
+  - `astra db cqlsh path` (new feature) – Prints the path to the `cqlsh` script that is used by the CLI, installing it if necessary.
     ```bash
-    astra
+    # v0.x
+    ls ~/.astra
+    ls ~/.astra/cqlsh-atra # oops, typo
+    ls ~/.astra/cqlsh-astra
+    ls ~/.astra/cqlsh-astra/bin
+    clear
+    ~/.astra/cqlsh/bin/cqlsh --help # oh shoot was that not the path?? ls ~/.astra/cqlsh-astra/bin
+    clear
+    ~/.astra/cqlsh-astra/bin/cqlsh --help # if only there was an easier way...

+    # v1.x
+    $(astra db cqlsh path) --help
     ```

 </details>